elcritch/figuro/README.md

 Initial docs section.

+### Useful Compilation Flags

+- `-d:debugLayout` prints a node tree with the layout of each node before and after computing a layout
+- `-d:debugEvents` prints the events received from Windy and which nodes got the events

 ### Drawing model

 Each widget must inherit from the `Fidget` type. `Fidget` itself inherits from `Agent` which means it can work with signals & slots.